Codemon72/Spickzettel/Git and GitHub.md

 `git push -u origin example-branchName` - first push from new branch or just `git push` - if the branch has been established before

+`git checkout -- example.html` reverts all changes in example.html, that had not been added `git checkout -- . ` reverts **all** all changes, that have not been added

 ### branches
 branch anlegen
 `git branch example-branchName`